Ask the Pro's: Two Weeks of Fly Fishing & Nature on the Kenai Peninsula

 Float tubes can be very lightweight, easy to carry and quite versatile fishing vessels.
 Some fly shops rent float tubes like Troutfitters in Cooper Landing.

 On the Kenai Peninsula and specifically around Cooper Landing, there are several lakes worth the hike.
 The Russian Lakes can be excellent in the fall and also have service cabins.
-Crescent Lake is another great one - known for its trophy grayling fishing with a service cabin.
+Crescent Lake is another great one and can be accessed via the Crescent Creek Trail - known for its trophy grayling fishing with a service cabin.

 Other gems on the Kenai Peninsula around Cooper Landing are the Upper and Lower Paradise Lakes.
 Both feature cabins and row boats as well and are in quite picturesque and pristine environments.